hexian000/kcptun-libev/README.md

 ### Version Compatibility

-For security reasons, kcptun-libev does NOT provide compatibility to any other KCP implements.
+For security reasons, kcptun-libev does NOT provide compatibility to any other KCP implementations.

 kcptun-libev uses [semantic versioning](https://semver.org/).